-We’re big fans of Miami here at The Manual, but sometimes you want to experience the beautiful beaches, delectable food and world-class shopping sans the hustle and bustle of big city life.
+We’re big fans of Miami here at The Manual, but sometimes you want to experience the beautiful beaches, delectable food, and world-class shopping sans the hustle and bustle of the big city life.

 To discover what the rest of South Florida has to offer, all you need to do is travel one hour north to Fort Lauderdale and the surrounding areas of Deerfield Beach and Boca Raton to indulge in gorgeous nature, an outstanding bar and restaurant scene, and some of the most breathtaking beaches in the country.
 Check out our guide for the best places to shop, eat and stay the next time you find yourself on this fun-filled stretch of the Atlantic coast.

 Fort Lauderdale has a whole range of oceanfront hotels, as well as plenty of Air B&B and VRBO options for one person or the whole family.
 Proximity to the beach, shops, good restaurants, and fun activities is paramount.
 Check out a few of our favorite options below.

 Fort Lauderdale is known for its long stretches of beaches along Highway A1A.
 You can find upscale outdoor restaurants, nightclubs, and several luxury and boutique hotels along the promenade strip.

 One of these luxury hotels is the W Fort Lauderdale — a beachfront hotel owned by Marriott.
 With a pool on the fifth floor, James Beard award-winning restaurants, and luxurious amenities like a gym and spa, you’ll enjoy your time at the W.

 - Nearest Airport: Fort Lauderdale-Hollywood International Airport

 - Time: 33 minutes